Nahida10/Software-Development-Project/README.md

 Step 1: Schedules
 - Addition of weekly schedules.
-- Displaying of daily schedule starting from now.
+- Displaying of daily schedule starting from the current time of the device.

 Step 2: Admin Controls
 - Adding of buses by admin based on the number of students.